Chippokes State Park: History

-Chippokes Plantation saw its first non-absentee owner in 1837.
-Until this point, enslaved workers and paid white overseers lived on the property, while owners lived at a distance.
-Albert Carroll Jones, a wealthy 22-year-old from Isle of Wight County, first lived at Chippokes in the circa 1830 River House, built as a summer residence by previous owner Charles Osborne.
-Jones doubled the footprint of the River House in 1847.
+Chippokes Plantation received its first non-absentee owner in centuries in 1837.
+Albert Carroll Jones, a wealthy 22-year-old from nearby Isle of Wight County, first lived at Chippokes in the circa 1830 River House, built as a summer residence by previous owner Charles Osborne.
+Jones doubled the footprint of the River House in 1847, and planted orchards of apple, fig and other trees which he used to distill brandy.
 After his first wife, Anne Baskerville Jones, died in 1850, Albert began constructing a grand Italianate manor, the Jones-Stewart Mansion.
-Jones lived at Chippokes during and after the Civil War with his daughter, Mary Ann Jones, and his mother, Mary Anne Carroll Jones.
-Just before the Civil War, when Jones' prosperity as a planter and brandy manufacturer was at its height, Chippokes was home to 47 enslaved individuals, at least one of whom stayed on after the war.
+Jones had moved to Petersburg, but returned to Chippokes, where he lived during and after the Civil War with his daughter, Mary Ann Jones, and his mother, Mary Anne Carroll Jones.
+Local tradition claims that this farm was spared by both Federal and Confederate troops who battled and raided in the area (and destroyed other plantations), because Jones provided those valued beverages to both sides.
+Just before the Civil War, when Jones' prosperity as a planter and distiller was at its height, Chippokes was home to 47 enslaved individuals, at least one of whom stayed on after the war.
 Jones died in 1882, leaving the property to pass through the hands of multiple family members before arriving at auction in 1918.

 Victor Stewart and Thornton Jeffress, co-proprietors of the Petersburg-based Colonial Pine Company, bought Chippokes at this auction.
 Their intention was to timber the property, but Victor and his wife, Evelyn, decided to take up residence at Chippokes instead.
 Starting in the 1920s, the Stewarts restored the historic mansion and formal gardens.
 With no children to will the property to, the Stewarts instead chose to leave Chippokes Plantation to the Commonwealth of Virginia, with the stipulation that it would become a recreational park.
 Chippokes Plantation State Park opened to the public in 1970.